astroDimitrios/Fortran/style.md

 - EXIT statements must be labelled
 - Nested loops - label loops to improve readability
 - Continued line marker & should be aligned

----

-SAVE FOR LATER:
-- For instance use IOSTAT and IOMSG when using READ or OPEN